 Foo Fighters drummer Taylor Hawkins dies at 50

-Taylor Hawkins, the long-time drummer for the mega-platinum Foo Fighters, has died.
-He was 50.
+Taylor Hawkins, the longtime drummer for the megaplatinum band Foo Fighters, has died.
+He was 50, and died in Bogota, Colombia, where the group was scheduled to perform.

 "His musical spirit and infectious laughter will live on with all of us forever," the statement read.
 "Our hearts go out to his wife, children and family, and we ask that their privacy be treated with the utmost respect in this unimaginably difficult time."

-Hawkins, was scheduled to play with the Foo Fighters in Bogota, Colombia, Friday.
-He had been with them since 1997, three years after the band began.
+Hawkins had been in Foo Fighters since 1997, three years after the band began.
+Before that, he had been the touring drummer for Alanis Morissette.
+During Hawkins' time with Foo Fighters, the band won 12 Grammy Awards and scored four No. 1 hits on the Billboard charts.

-With his frenzied, frenetic energy — he didn't play the drums so much as pounded them — Hawkins was the perfect complement to singer and guitarist Dave Grohl.
+Hawkins' laidback, surfer-boy appearance belied his frenzied, frenetic energy at the drumkit — he didn't play the drums so much as he pounded them.
+He was the perfect complement to singer, guitarist and Foo Fighters founder Dave Grohl, who had already become a drumming icon as part of Nirvana.

+In a 2007 interview on Fresh Air, Grohl said of Hawkins: "He's a decathlete.
+He's amazing ...
+Taylor is not only my best friend in the world but an incredible drummer.
+And so the relationship that we have as two drummers is interesting.
+It's not like any other relationship I have in my life.
+We're close personally, but then we're also connected by this love and understanding of rhythm and drums.
+So when we're writing songs, you know, I might request something or I might try to steer in a direction, but for the most part, the guy — he doesn't need me to tell him what to do because he's an incredible drummer."

+When Foo Fighters were inducted into the Rock & Roll Hall of Fame last year, the band was hailed for its "infectious hooks, in-your-face guitar riffs, monster drums, and boundless energy."

 "Part Beavis and Butthead, part Dumb and Dumber, we were a hyperactive blur of Parliament Lights and air drumming wherever we went," the frontman wrote in his 2021 autobiography, The Storyteller: Tales of Life and Music.
 In the book, Grohl called Hawkins his "best friend and partner in crime."